Civil partnership dissolution solicitors

-What is civil partnership dissolution?
+What is a civil partnership dissolution?

 You cannot dissolve your civil partnership for at least one year after you entered into the partnership.
 After a year, as with divorce, you can apply for dissolution on a no-fault basis.